crisp-im/crisp-export-chat-node/README.md

 2. Create a plugin in the Marketplace.
 (Add the plugin URN in `./app.js` > `pluginUrn` URN example: `"urn:my.account:pluginname:0"`)
 3. Give your plugin a name and description.
 4. In the Marketplace go to the **Tokens** tab of your plugin.
 5. Select **Ask a Production Token** and define the scopes you will need.
 Please add a description as to why you need these scopes or they will be rejected.
-The tokens you will need for the project are:
+The scopes you will need for the project are:
   * **Namespace**: `bucket:url`                     **Description**: You will need this to create upload links to upload and send files in Crisp.
   * **Namespace**: `website:conversation:sessions`  **Description**: To get the session `created_at` and `updated_at` dates, along with the user's nickname and email.
   * **Namespace**: `website:conversation:messages`  **Description**: To get all messages from a conversation, and send the transcript text file to the conversation.